A-1 SPECIALIZES IN

 Localized Bed Bug Treatment

-Localized treatments can be a very effective way of controlling mild to moderate infestations of bed bugs.
+Professional local treatments can be a very effective way of controlling mild to moderate infestations of bed bugs.
 There are different applications based upon the infestations that can be used to achieve the optimal results.

-Fast-acting, contact treatment for use on surfaces that humans frequently touch, i.e. sofas.
+Fast-acting, contact treatment for use on surfaces that humans frequently touch, i.e., sofas.

-Residual treatment for inside furniture, cracks and crevices and the underside of surfaces we touch.
+Residual treatment for inside furniture, cracks, and crevices, and the underside of surfaces we touch.

-Dust insecticide for cracks, crevices and voids, such as electrical outlets and baseboards.
+Dust insecticide for cracks, crevices, and voids, such as electrical outlets and baseboards.

 Thorough treatment usually involves 2-3 visits as it is unlikely all bed bugs will go in the initial treatment.